 Whether you are newcomer to the game or a more advanced player, you will enjoy the game in a friendly atmosphere.

 If you need a partner, look on the Calendar or Message Board to see any outstanding requests.
 Alternatively place a partner request via website: login to Member Area, choose "Find a Partner", then tick the "Partner Required" button.
 The booking will appear on the Calendar page and Message Board.
-You can also tick whether your email and/or phone number should show when people view the booking.
+You are advised not to tick the boxes to show your email and/or phone number on the website booking.
+Instead leave a message in the 'Partner/Note/System' box to log into Membership Area for contact details.

 OR - leave a message on the message board in the member area.
 The message will show on 'Message Board' on the menu.